Pomax/react-circletree/README.md

   leafRadius={number: width of each leaf segment, defaults to 7}, leafSpacing={numbe: spacing between leaves in a leaf stack, defaults to 2}
   data={object: nested, keyed data.
 Leaf stacks encoded as arrays}
-  toggle={function: see note below, no default}
+  onToggle={function: see note below, no default}
 />
 ```
 For an example of `data`, see [this object](https://github.com/Pomax/react-circletree/blob/gh-pages/exampleapp/cats.js).

-### passing a toggle() handler
+### passing a onToggle() handler

 As segments in the circle tree can be clicked, you might want to do something based on that interaction.

-As such passing a `toggle` function as a property to the `<CircleTree>` component will give you a way to know what the user clicked:
+As such, passing a `onToggle` function as a property to the `<CircleTree>` component will give you a way to know what the user clicked:

 ```
   ...
-  toggle(labels) {
+  onToggle(labels) {
     // labels is an array of all the applicable labels in the chain
     // from the tree's root to the segment that was clicked by the
     // user.
 As such, labels[0] is always the root label, and